1658. Charles County created by order in council.

 1865, April 14.
 John Wilkes Booth (1838-1865) assassinated President Abraham Lincoln at Ford's Theatre in Washington, DC, escaped with accomplice David E. Herold (1842-1865), through Prince George's and Charles counties en route to Virginia.

 1865, April 21.
 John Wilkes Booth and David E. Herold rowed from near Newburg across Potomac River to Virginia.
 Following a 12-day manhunt, Booth was shot and killed on April 26, 1865 near Port Royal, Virginia.
-Later, Herold was hanged on July 7, 1865 in Washington, DC.
+After a trial with other conspirators in Washington, DC, Herold was hanged on July 7, 1865.

 1888.
 La Plata incorporated.